 In this success-driven world, the idea of not succeeding seems almost impossible to handle.

-The latest Harvard Business Review dedicates the whole issue to the topic of failure.
-On its cover it has a quote from a famous CEO who says “I think of my failures as a gift!”
+A recent Harvard Business Review dedicates the whole issue to the topic of failure.
+On its cover is a quote from a famous CEO who says, “I think of my failures as a gift!”

-In one of the featured articles it points out that venture capitalists (those entrepreneurs who invest money in start-up or struggling businesses), prefer to give their money to people who have already failed.
-They know their hard-earned cash is safest with someone who’s made a hard-earned lesson in life.
+In one of the featured articles it points out that investors often prefer to give their money to people who have already failed.
+They know their hard-earned cash is safest with someone who’s undergone a hard-earned life lesson in the past.